karan-panda/bird-counter-project/README.md

 # Bird Counter App 🦜
 This project holds a special place as it was my first venture into the world of JavaScript✨.

-Check out the live demo of the Bird Counter App: [https://bird-counter-project.netlify.app/](https://bird-counter-project.netlify.app/)

 It is a simple JavaScript website for counting birds.
 Keep track of the number of birds you've counted and save your entries for future reference.

+## Live Demo
+Check out the live demo of the Bird Counter App: [Live Demo link](https://bird-counter-project.netlify.app/)
+<iframe src="https://bird-counter-project.netlify.app/" title="Bird Counter App Demo" width="100%" height=700px></iframe>

 ## Features